bajamircea/bajamircea.github.io/_posts/2019-04-04-brexit-ideology.markdown

 From this ideological point of view, free movement of people, goods and services, that we have within Europe, is perceived as burden, not as an asset.
-This stems from seeing the world as a zero-sum situation, that is when one wins, someone else must loose.
+This stems from seeing the world as a zero-sum situation, assuming that when one wins, someone else must loose.

 This drives separation of UK from Europe on as many cooperation structures as possible, the focus on borders and immigration, separation into Leavers and